-As you might have already guessed candles have been around for a very long time.
-There’s evidence that the ancient Egyptians used a rudimentary form of a wicked candle as far back as 3000 BC and it is well-known that the ancient Romans had developed candles with wicks.
-Once made with animal fat called tallow, candle making evolved over the years and in different parts of the globe to include the use of wax from many different plants, insects, and even certain tree nuts.
+Candles have been around for a very long time.
+There’s evidence that the ancient Egyptians used a rudimentary form of a candle wick as far back as 3000 B.C. and it is well-known that the ancient Romans developed candles with wicks.
+Once made with animal fat called tallow, candle-making evolved over the years and in different parts of the globe to include the use of wax from many different plants, insects, and even certain tree nuts.

-Throughout the millennia progress was slow.
-In middle age Europe improvements came in the form of using the cleaner-burning and better-smelling beeswax rather than tallow.
-However, their cost made them prohibitive outside of church ceremonies and the homes of the very rich.
-In the late colonial-era, the growth of the whaling industry led to the use of crystalized sperm whale oil known as spermaceti.
+Throughout the millennia, progress was slow.
+In middle-age Europe, improvements came in the form of using the cleaner-burning and better-smelling beeswax rather than tallow.
+However, its cost made it prohibitive outside of church ceremonies and the homes of the very rich.
+In the late colonial era, the growth of the whaling industry led to the use of crystallized sperm whale oil known as spermaceti wax.

-However, it wasn’t until the 19th century that candles and the process we’re most familiar with today would take shape.
-The 1830s saw the mechanization of candle making (or chandling) making them significantly less expensive to produce and opening their use up to a larger population.
+However, it wasn’t until the 19th century that candles and the process we’re most familiar with today took shape.
+The 1830s saw the mechanization of candle-making (or ‘chandling’) making them significantly less expensive to produce and opening their use up to a larger population.
 In the 1850s the nascent petroleum industry developed a way to separate a waxy substance called paraffin from petroleum at scale.
 Paraffin would be the most common form of candle wax for more than a century.

 World Candle Month timeline

 The ancient Egyptians created wicked candles that were used in religious ceremonies and to illuminate dark homes.